“Why are you running a marathon?"

 - Our Amazing Maasai Marathon in Kenya raises funds to pay high school tuition for Maasai women to further their education beyond the age of 13.

-- Our Antarctica Marathon raises funds for Oceanites which is a non-profit scientific organization that monitors the effects of climate change and the impact of tourism on Antarctica and the planet as a whole.
+- Our Antarctica Marathon® raises funds for Oceanites, which is a non-profit scientific organization that monitors the effects of climate change and the impact of tourism on Antarctica and the planet as a whole.
+Both Thom Gilligan and Jeff Adams serve on on the Oceanites Board.

 - Our Madagascar Marathon will help to provide equipment for a local health clinic in a remote area in the south central highlands.

-- Thom Gilligan our Founder, has organized a fund raising team to run the Boston Marathon for the past 19 years and has raised over $635,000 for the Charlestown Boys & Girls Club in Boston.
+- Thom Gilligan our Founder, has organized a fund raising team to run the Boston Marathon that helped to raise more than $635,000 for the Charlestown Boys & Girls Club in Boston.

 Regardless of our motivation, the philanthropic causes supported by the races we run or by our individual fundraising efforts are benefiting many.
 We will be regularly highlighting inspiring stories of individual and group philanthropic impacts.
 If you have a story to share, please send to firstname.lastname@example.org